Missile systems "Topol" and "Topol-m". Topol m photo video of strategic missile forces Topol m characteristics destruction radius

 http://military-informer.narod.ru

-Intercontinental ballistic missile (ICBM) / mobile ground missile system (PGRK).
-The preliminary study of the project of the complex has been carried out since 1975 by the Moscow Institute of Thermal Engineering (MIT) under the leadership of Alexander Davidovich Nadiradze on the basis of ICBM and MRBM.
+Intercontinental ballistic missile (ICBM) / mobile ground-based missile system (MGRS).
+Preliminary development of the complex project has been carried out since 1975 by the Moscow Institute of Thermal Engineering (MIT) under the leadership of Alexander Davidovich Nadiradze on the basis of ICBMs and MRSDs.
 Chief designer since 1987 - Boris Lagutin (until 1993).
-The full-fledged development of the Topol ICBM for use as part of the PGRK was started by the Decree of the USSR Council of Ministers of 07/19/1976 ( ).
-The next Decree of the Council of Ministers of the USSR on the development of the Topol complex with solid-fuel ICBMs was issued on July 19, 1977.
+The full development of the Topol ICBM for use as part of the PGRK began according to the Resolution of the USSR Council of Ministers dated July 19, 1976 ( ).
+The next Resolution of the USSR Council of Ministers on the development of the Topol complex with solid fuel ICBMs was issued on July 19, 1977.

-In 1979, development began on the manufacture of charges for the engines of the second and third stages of the rocket at the Pavlograd Chemical Plant ().
+In 1979, testing began on the production of charges for the engines of the second and third stages of the rocket at the Pavlograd Chemical Plant ().

-The first launch of an ICBM from a specially equipped silo was carried out at the Kapustin Yar test site on October 27, 1982.
-Probably, one of the launch tasks was to check the operation of the launch systems and the exit of the rocket from the TPK, followed by the launch of the main engine of the first stage.
+The first launch of an ICBM from a specially equipped silo launcher was carried out at the Kapustin Yar test site on October 27, 1982.
+Probably, one of the launch tasks was to check the operation of the launch systems and the missile’s exit from the TPK, followed by the launch of the main engine of the first stage.
 The launch was unsuccessful.
-Flight design tests (LKI) of the 15Zh58 ICBM began with a launch from a converted silo at the Plesetsk training ground on February 08, 1983.
+Flight design tests (FDT) of the 15Zh58 ICBM began with a launch from a converted silo launcher at the Plesetsk training ground on February 8, 1983.
 The launch was completely successful.
 In total in 1983-1984.
-12 launches took place under the LKI program.
+12 launches took place under the LCI program.
 All launches were carried out at the Plesetsk test site.
 The test launch of the LCI program took place on November 20, 1984.

-Serial production of the Topol missile system began according to the Decree of the Council of Ministers of the USSR of December 28, 1984 ( ist. - Strategic missile).
-The rocket has been mass-produced by the Votkinsk Machine-Building Plant since 1985.
-The self-propelled launchers of the complex were manufactured by the Barrikady plant (Volgograd).
-In 1984, the construction of stationary-based facilities and the equipment of combat patrol routes for the PGRK began.
-The objects were located in those divisions of the Strategic Missile Forces, where the RT-2P, MR-UR-100 and UR-100N ICBMs were removed from combat duty.
-At the same time, the PGRK complex was deployed in the position areas of the Pioneer IRBM ( ist. - Strategic missile).
+Serial production of the Topol missile system began according to the Resolution of the USSR Council of Ministers dated December 28, 1984 ( ist. - Strategic missiles).
+The missile has been mass-produced by the Votkinsk Machine-Building Plant since 1985.
+Self-propelled launchers of the complex were produced by the Barrikady plant (Volgograd).
+In 1984, the construction of permanent base structures and the equipment of combat patrol routes for the PGRK began.
+The objects were located in those divisions of the Strategic Missile Forces where the RT-2P, MR-UR-100 and UR-100N ICBMs were removed from combat duty.
+At the same time, the PGRK complex was deployed in the positional areas of the Pioneer MRBM ( ist. - Strategic missiles).

-The first division of the PGRK 15P158.1 Topol entered combat duty on July 23, 1985 as part of the Strategic Missile Forces regiment in Yoshkar-Ola, Mari Autonomous District of the USSR ().
-Until the end of 1985, another half of the PGRK took up combat duty ( ist. - Strategic missile).
-The first regiment of the Strategic Missile Forces with RS-12M missiles, equipped with a mobile regimental command post "Barrier" (), was put on alert on April 28, 1987 in the region of Nizhny Tagil and on May 27, 1988, the first missile regiment was put on alert with a modernized mobile regimental command post "Granit" (), based - Irkutsk ().
+The first division of the PGRK 15P158.1 "Topol" entered combat duty on July 23, 1985 as part of the Strategic Missile Forces regiment in Yoshkar-Ola, Mari Autonomous Okrug of the USSR ().
+Until the end of 1985, another PGRK floor took up combat duty ( ist. - Strategic missiles).
+The first regiment of the Strategic Missile Forces with RS-12M missiles, equipped with the mobile regimental command post "Barrier" (), was put on combat duty on April 28, 1987 in the area of Nizhny Tagil and on May 27, 1988 the first missile regiment was put on combat duty with a modernized mobile regimental command post "Granit" (), based in Irkutsk ().
 The Topol ICBM complex was adopted by the USSR Strategic Missile Forces on December 1, 1988 ().

-Since 1997, the RS-12M ICBMs have been gradually replaced by ICBMs and .
+Since 1997, there has been a gradual replacement of the RS-12M ICBMs with ICBMs and .

 http://tvzvezda.ru/).

 29.09.1981 Plesetsk There was probably no such launch, but it is mentioned in a number of foreign sources ().
-The date is called as the start date of the LCI in some sources ().
-The launch is mentioned in the 2002 book on the history of the Plesetsk cosmodrome.
-With a high probability, this is a throw test of an early prototype / test rocket of the 15Zh58 rocket
+The date is referred to as the start date of LCI in some sources ().
+The launch is mentioned in the book on the history of the Plesetsk cosmodrome, 2002 edition.
+Most likely this is a dart test of an early prototype/test rocket of the 15Zh58 missile

 01 08.02.1983